Amanda Carter on her successful Bob Graham Round in June 2014, the only lady Harrier to complete the round to date.

 The Bob Graham Round

 The record for the round was held by the legendary Lakeland fell runner Billy Bland who set a staggering time of 13 hrs 53 mins in 1982.
-After standing for 36 years, one of the longest held records in fell running, this record was finally broken in July 2018 by the Spanish ultra mountain runner Kilian Jornet who set a new record time of 12 hrs 52 mins.
+After standing for 36 years, one of the longest held records in fell running history, this record was finally broken in July 2018 by the Spanish ultra mountain runner Kilian Jornet who set a new record time of 12 hrs 52 mins.
 This record was broken again in 2022 by American runner Jack Kuenzle in a new time of 12 hrs 24 mins.
 The current ladies record, set in April 2016 by Jasmin Paris, is an astonishing 15 hrs 24 mins.

 Click the links to open their reports as PDF files.

 We should also mention two “honorary Harriers”, good friends and associates, and who were supported by club members during their attempts.